iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> Anybody else have to uninstall this app cause it makes your phone glitchy and kills the battery?<br> :date: __2020-06-23 15:02:58__

 > Doesn't stay active.
 Will disappear sporadically and you have to restart your phone to make it appear again.
 I've gone days before I realize it's gone again so what's the point?<br> :date: __2020-06-18 05:40:47__